Digital Design Engineer (Engineer III-IV)

 A minimum of 3 years’ experience in a related field.
 Candidates with progressively more responsible experience will be considered for a higher-level position ranking.

-- Proficiency with Xilinx or Intel FPGA Development Tools (Vivado/Quartus)
+- Solid understanding of Xilinx FPGA Development Tools (Vivado/SDK)

 - Familiarity with Digital Signal Processing concepts and applications

-- Interface standards such as USB, SPI, and I2C
+- Experience designing interface standards such as USB, SPI, and I2C

 - Scripting in TCL, Python